LLVM Branch Weight Metadata¶

 InvokeInst

 Invoke instruction may have branch weight metadata with one or two weights.
 The second weight is optional and corresponds to the unwind branch.
-If only one weight is set then it contains the execution count of the call and used in SamplePGO mode only as described for the call instruction.
-If both weights are specified then the second weight contains count of unwind branch taken and the first weights contains the execution count of the call minus the count of unwind branch taken.
+If only one weight is set, then it contains the execution count of the call and used in SamplePGO mode only as described for the call instruction.
+If both weights are specified then the second weight contains the count of unwind branch taken and the first weights contains the execution count of the call minus the count of unwind branch taken.
 Both weights specified are used to calculate BranchProbability as for BranchInst and for SamplePGO the sum of both weights is used.

 !0 = !{